supix/NaturalShift/README.md

 # What is NaturalShift?
 NaturalShift is a .NET library useful to compute workshifts.
 Computation is based on genetic algoritms.
-Number of days, shifts and shifters can be configured.
+Number of days, shifts and shifters can be configured, together with many other contraints and directives.

 # Quick example
 The following code starts computation of a workshift scheme 30 days long, with 14 shifts and 18 employees.
 The computation lasts 60 seconds.